stefanbesler/twingrind/README.md

 The core of the implementation was written way before TwinCAT offered any kind of profile mechanism, and I actually had the needs of a profile to find a serious problem in a PLC.
 Nowadays profiling for TwinCAT is offered by Beckhoff, but is attached with licencing fees and is proprietary.
 Twingrind instead uses a common fileformat for profiling and is free software.

 **If you are interested to contribute to the project, feel free to write issues or fork the project and create pull requests.
-I also appreciante it if you [sponsor](https://github.com/sponsors/stefanbesler) me for creating and maintaining this project.**
+I also appreciate [sponsoring](https://github.com/sponsors/stefanbesler) me for creating and maintaining this project.**

 ## Limitations